drush-ops/drush/tests/README.md

 Testing contrib module commands
 ---------

-**Important:** The Unish tests should be placed under `tests/src/Unish` in your module.
+The Unish tests should be placed under `tests/src/Unish` in your module.
 But if you still prefer other location, adjust the settings in `tests/phpunit.xml`.

 1. Create a copy of `tests/composer.json.dist` as `tests/composer.json`:
     ```